SalmaIbrahimH/youtubeTask/README.md

 # Project status

-	single page application with 2 pages( home/ detials), the application cash the retrived list of videos using shareReplay so, I can search and goes between paging without calling the api each time. implement sort function to sort by (title/upload date) implement pipe to search on title spareted component for search box navigate to detials page with the id of selected video to show all it's requied
+	single page application with 2 pages( home/ detials), the application cash the retrived list of videos using shareReplay so, I can search and goes between paging without calling the api each time.implement sort function to sort by (title/upload date)implement pipe to search on titlespareted component   for search box navigate to detials page with the id of selected video to show all it's requied